Clotilde Pérez García: History and genealogy

-García studied and promoted South Texas history and Hispanic genealogy.
+García studied and promoted South Texas history, North Mexico history, and Hispanic genealogy.
+Her genealogy work in Northern Mexico pertained to the Nuevo Santander province.
 In recognition of her efforts, in 1990 she was awarded the Royal American Order of Isabella the Catholic by Juan Carlos I of Spain.

 García published a translated account of the 1812 Siege of Camargo, and eight other books on local historical figures such as José Nicolás Ballí, Blas María de la Garza Falcón and Enrique Villareal.
 In 1987 she co-founded and served as the first president of the Spanish American Genealogical Association.
+In 1986, Garcia donated many of her personal books about Hispanic genealogy to the Corpus Christi Public Library system.
+García's collection of historical writings are currently housed at the Texas A&M University in Corpus Christi.